The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

 The Tarka Trail covers over 160 miles of pathways and bridleways in Devon and forms part of the Devon Coast to Coast Cycle Route.
-Park in the Instow car park (fee paying) and pick up the trail along Marine Parade.
 The trail will take you pretty much as far as you want to wander with easy flat paths and estuary views.
 Just watch out for cyclists, it's a popular route.
-Take a look at the AA link for route details.

 Located where the rivers Taw and Torridge combine and flow into the sea, Instow is a pretty waterside village and perfect for a spot for sailing or windsurfing, and for families to take advantage of the sheltered sandy beaches.